ninto1/ninto1/README.md

-- Hewwo thewe.
+- Hey there.
 I’m @ninto1
 - I like coding, cybersecurity and Tetris
 - I am from Austria
 - Sheep are fluffy